jumpcutking/threads/DOCS.md

 debug: if activated, no messages will be sent to the thread manager.
 keepAlive: the thread will stay active awaiting further requests until closed.
 logging: if true, the thread will log messages to the thread manager.
 It will also overide console.
+quitOnException: if true, the thread will quit when an exception is thrown.

 **Kind**: global variable
 <a name="buffer"></a>